-I saw a thought provoking headline this morning.
-It exclaimed that suicide is at a fifty year peak in the US and that is it bringing down US life expectancy.
+I saw a thought-provoking headline this morning.
+It exclaimed that suicide is at a fifty-year peak in the US and that is it bringing down US life expectancy.
 Interestingly, yesterday I listed to a StoryBrand podcast of a similar nature.
-It talked about about finding meaning in life and the speakers summarized Victor Frankle’s learnings from being in a concentration camp.
+It talked about finding meaning in life and the speakers summarized Victor Frankle’s learnings from being in a concentration camp.
 It was only in finding meaning that people survived.

 After the war, Victor worked with suicide ward patients.
 As part of their treatment, he had them find someone that needed their help.
 In doing so, this would help his patients find meaning.
 Friends of Bill, not Bill Clinton, but AA members, know that the secret of staying sober is helping others get and stay sober.

 In my third stage of life, I have come to realize that I am not that special.
 Not that unique.
 I entered the third stage of life seeking the purpose of my life.
 But a couple of weeks ago, I came across a blog post.
 This post taught me that finding the purpose of life is a waste of time.
 That you should simply do what you’re good at.
 And now I doubt that I will ever find the purpose of my life.

 I suspect a few things.
 We have President T in the White House.
 And we are in the midst of an Artifical Intelligence infused feedback loop of social media, curated news, and Apple, Amazon and Google “suggestions”.
 It is easy to get a feedback loop of your specialness thrown back at you.
 And let’s say you work at the GM factory in Lordstown.
 You just realized that in your zest to make America great again you voted for someone who when elected imposed a ten percent tariff on steel.
 And your job has been eliminated because we don’t produce steel in this country.
 Needless to say, you might be depressed.

 Happiness and Purpose are Two Different Things